danieljimeneznz/mailspring-theme-updater-plugin/README.md

 3. Run `npm run build` in the plugin directory which will output the compiled files in `root/mailspring-theme-updater-plugin/dist/mailspring-theme-updater-plugin/lib` (Note, errors may occur due to compilation errors with the
    Mailspring repository, check the output lib files were compiled correctly).
-4. Copy the `package.json` into the `root/mailspring-theme-updater-plugin/dist/mailspring-theme-updater-plugin` folder.
+4. Run `npm run post-build` in the plugin directory which will copy the `package.json` into the `root/mailspring-theme-updater-plugin/dist/mailspring-theme-updater-plugin/lib` folder and install the corresponding dependencies.
 5. Install the plugin!

 ## Notes

-Types are referenced by the `tsconfig.json` file including the `../Mailspring/app/src/global/*` files, which contain the declarations for the types that Mailspring exports.
+- Types are referenced by the `tsconfig.json` file including the `../Mailspring/app/src/global/*` files, which contain the declarations for the types that Mailspring exports.
+- This plugin only supports updating themes that have a github remote.